 Catherine Nutter, Ph.D.

 Catherine Nutter, BA, MA,PhD, is originally from Abilene, Texas.
-She earned her Bachelor of Arts in English from Texas A&M University (but she doesn't claim to be an Aggie) and her Master of Arts in English from Sam Houston State University.
-She completed a PhD in Higher Education Administration at Texas Tech.
+She earned her Bachelor of Arts in English from Texas A&M University and her Master of Arts in English from Sam Houston State University.
+She completed a Ph.D. in Higher Education Research at Texas Tech.
 Everyday, she is a Red Raider.

-Cathe has over 15 years of experience working with high school and college students.
+Cathe has over 20 years of experience working with high school and college students.
 She is passionate about helping students succeed, which is why she enjoys teaching the PADR and Raider Ready academic success classes.
-Cathe has taught at both the high school and college level including TAKS preparation and mentoring new teachers.
+Cathe has taught at both the high school and college level.
 Certifications include Principal, K-12 English as a Second Language and Special Education, 8-12 History, and 4-8 History and English.

 Facilitating curriculum delivery models and teaching in technical settings are also part of her professional background.
 She helped create the coursework used to teach developmental English classes for college students and created curriculum guides and course syllabi for middle school history and English courses.
 She served as a mentor and instructor for ITT Technical Institute and as adjunct faculty for DeVry Institute in Dallas.
 Cathe has served as principal for the Cedar Crest campus of Trinity Charter Schools in Belton, Texas, a charter district serving at-risk youth.